Annual Attendance Report

 Education, Health and Care Plan

-For comparison the average attendance of pupils with an EHCP/SEN last year across England was 93.7% and of those receiving support it was 94.8%
+For comparison the average attendance of pupils with an EHCP/SEN in 2015 across England was 93.7% and of those receiving support it was 94.8%

 Pupils who are either looked after or who have an Education, Health and Care Plan are regarded as particularly vulnerable and all schools are expected to monitor their attendance